4 Things No One Told You About The Privacy Policy Of Facebook

 3 - Collects detailed data

-If we say that Facebook collects every data from your device, it will be correct.
-You handle your device completely when you put your email address to sign up on Facebook.
+If we say that Facebook collects all of the data from your device, it will be correct.
+You handle your device completely when you enter your email address to sign up on Facebook.
 Everything that you share on Facebook or have on your device is directly accessible to Facebook.

 Even when your friends post photographs and tag you, Facebook collects further information about your friends, family, and more.
 The more shocking thing is that even your payment information on third-party websites is shared with Facebook, whether it's an in-game purchase or donation.